 We are examining the movements and population dynamics of two common mesopredators, coyotes and bobcats, within the context of the greater wildlife community.
 The recent wolf recolonization has created a mosaic of variation in large carnivore presence.
-We are using a combination of animal-borne GPS and video tracking technology, stable isotope enrichment of carcasses, fecal genotyping, and cameras at kill sites to jointly examine facilitation and suppression.
+We are using a combination of GPS tracking technology, fecal genotyping, and cameras at kill sites to jointly examine facilitation and suppression.
 We hypothesize that scavenging is a critical yet overlooked factor determining mortality risk for mesopredators, creating hotspots of intraguild interactions across the landscape.
 Carrion may thus present a “fatal attraction” whereby local-scale clustering of competing carnivores leads to landscape-scale suppression of subordinate mesopredators.
 Coyotes and bobcats are being used to test this hypothesis, because they differ strongly in their scavenging activity but are otherwise ecologically similar.